How Much Does a Honeymoon Cost Right Now? See the National Average

 • Sarah has a degree in journalism and resides in New York City.

-The party doesn't have to stop once your wedding is over.
-Plenty of couples head to a honeymoon to celebrate their marriage—and though it can be a splurge (hello, airfare and all-inclusive resorts), it's certainly well deserved after planning a wedding.
-If you're curious to know what the average honeymoon cost was in 2023, according to The Knot Real Weddings Study, we have the answer.
-Read on to see how much a honeymoon costs, the typical budget breakdown, how couples pay for it (hello travel points and honeymoon fund), as well as the most popular destinations to kick off married life.
+The fun doesn't have to stop once your wedding is over.
+Plenty of couples plan a honeymoon to celebrate their marriage—and though it can be a splurge (hello, airfare and all-inclusive resorts), it's certainly well deserved after all that planning.
+If you're curious to know what the average honeymoon cost is in 2025, we have the answer thanks to The Knot Real Weddings Study.
+Read on to see how much a honeymoon costs, the typical budget breakdown, and how couples pay for it.
+(Spoiler alert: it's all about travel points and a honeymoon fund.)
+Plus, our data also reveals the most popular destinations in the US and abroad where couples are heading to kick off married life.

 In this article: